sttts/sttts.github.io/_posts/2016-01-13-kubernetes-node-evacuation.md

 categories: kubernetes api kubectl
 ---

-**"Kubernetes is great in increasing the cluster size by adding new nodes.
-But it has no way to evacuate and cleanly remove a node."** I have heard this multiple times already.
+> Kubernetes is great in increasing the cluster size by adding new nodes.
+But it has no way to evacuate and cleanly remove a node.

+I have heard this multiple times already.
 Is this true?

 In the following I will show how it is easily possible with a bit of bash scripting to evacuate a node.
 Kubernetes is a very flexible and scriptable system.
 At the heart of nearly all logic provided by the system itself is nothing more than calls to the apiserver.
 If there is a feature that seems to be missing, often it is easy to add it with a few API or kubectl calls.